 Downtown will be full of vendors and Entertainment on the Parrish Drive Stage.
 And, it is always fun to walk into the local businesses which offer a variety of products in our area.
 Want to see a real mule stable?
 Check out the last standing mule stable in Benson during the hours of 9:00 AM – 5:00 PM on Friday and Saturday.
 You will also be able to take a tour of historic Benson in a horse-drawn wagon.

-Double Creek Pro Rodeo will once again present a SRA sponsored rodeo on Friday and Saturday evenings and Sunday afternoon.
-The rodeos on Friday and Saturday begin at 7:30 PM and Sunday at 2:00 PM.
+Double Creek Pro Rodeo will once again present an SRA-sponsored rodeo on Friday and Saturday evenings and Sunday afternoon there will be a Jr Rodeo presented by the Benson Buckaroos Association.
+The rodeos on Friday and Saturday begin at 7:30 and Sunday at 2:00 PM.
 There will be pony rides for the little cowboys and cowgirls.
-Want to see a real mule stable?
-Check out the last standing mule stable in Benson during the hours of 9:00 AM – 5:00 PM on Friday and Saturday.
-You will also be able to take a tour of historic Benson in a horse drawn wagon.
+Come early to visit the vendors.

 Saturday is a big day at Benson Mule Days as thousands of spectators grapple for a place to sit or stand to observe one of the biggest parades in North Carolina.
-Bands, floats, Shriner units, classic cars, antique tractors, unique entries, beauty queens, and hundreds of horses, mules, buggies, wagons and more make their way down Main Street of Benson beginning at 10:00 AM.
-There is a Best of Show event in which judges select a “Grand Champion” mule to be included in the Benson Mule Days parade on Saturday.
-The grand champion mule is also bestowed a kiss on the nose from the reigning Miss Benson beauty queen.
+Bands, floats, Shriner units, classic cars, antique tractors, unique entries, beauty queens, and hundreds of horses, mules, buggies, wagons, and more make their way down Main Street of Benson beginning at 10:00 AM.
+Following the parade visitors can make their way to the Singing Grove Park where a Classic Country Concert featuring Moe Bandy is being presented, and visit the arts and crafts vendors as well the commercial vendors.